CodeLaboratory-Patrick/Flutter_MealsDemo/README.md

 - **Title**: Describes the setting (e.g., "Gluten-Free").
 - **Subtitle**: Provides additional context for the setting.
 - **Switch**: Toggles the filter on/off.

----

-## Practical Use Cases
-1. **Settings Screens**:
-   - Use `SwitchListTile` to toggle options like notifications, themes, or filters.

-2. **Filter Menus**:
-   - Create filtering options in apps like shopping or recipe apps (e.g., "Gluten-Free," "Vegetarian," "Spicy").

-3. **Feature Toggles**:
-   - Enable or disable experimental features for users.

----

 ## How to Use `SwitchListTile`